-There are many ballistic protection applications in the current market which are non-ferrous or even non-metallic.
-Such armors are being used throughout.
-There are a few applications, such as heavy armored vehicles, where steel is the main material of choice due to its advantageous combination of properties like ballistic performance, lower cost, weldability, etc. An optimum combination of strength, hardness and toughness is essential for good ballistic performance.
+There are many ballistic protection applications in the current market that are non-ferrous or even non-metallic.
+Such armor is used throughout.
+There are a few applications, such as heavily armored vehicles, where steel is the main material of choice due to its advantageous combination of properties like ballistic performance, lower cost, weldability, etc. An optimum combination of strength, hardness, and toughness is essential for good ballistic performance.
 It is indicated that as the hardness of the steel plate is increased so does the ballistic performance up to a certain hardness level.

 Armor systems for (battlefield and tactical) military vehicles were traditionally made of metallic materials such as steel and aluminum.
 While their superior combination of strength and toughness makes them more suitable for structural applications, these materials could offer adequate ballistic/blast protection, if used in components having a sufficiently high areal density.
 However, doing so typically leads to excessively heavy vehicles having reduced fuel efficiency, transportability/deployability, and mobility, and often greater susceptibility to mechanical/structural in-service failure.